XujieHong/DemoApkRelease/README.md

 Make sure that arservice is installed first.
 All apks reply on this service to connect to HMD device.
-You can find all demo apks in 链接:https://pan.baidu.com/s/11v7DOS1wV-oZTwA_6d5yLA  密码:hfuy
+You can find all demo apks in 链接:https://pan.baidu.com/s/1MR__QtYZu7POX80UwC5rWA  密码:hqf2

 - ArcherySuite ()